ILLogicalOperator/pythonprojects/README.md

 # pythonbootcamp
-This will feature practice for my  Python for Data Analytics class
+This will help support work during my Python for Data Analytics class